MicrosoftDocs/customer-insights/ci-docs/data/customer-profiles.md

 ## Search for customers

-Search for customers by entering a name or some other attribute in **Search customers**.
-The searchable attributes are defined by the admin and come from the unified *Customer* table.
+Search for customers by entering a string in **Search customers**.
+The searchable fields are defined by the admin and come from the unified *Customer* table.
+The best searches use a unique term such as CustomerID.

+Customer Insights – Data uses Azure cognitive search (ACS) to index columns to make them searchable.
+If the search string has spaces or a hyphen (-), the search string is broken into multiple search tokens.
+For example, searching on “Nancy-Smith” returns customers with “Nancy” and “Smith”.
+Searching on “879 Steve Squares Apt.
+093, Surprise, Arizona 80296 USA” returns customers that have some or all of the individual search tokens.

 > [!NOTE]
-> **String** is the only data type that is included in search.
-Use it in the **Search customers** field on the Customers page to search for customers.
+> Only columns of data type **String** are included in search.

 ## Filter customers